Macrometacorp/docs/docs/queryworkers/redis/redis-sdks.md

   fabricName: "_system",
 });

-// We need to create redis collection on platform using SDK, Console or API call const REDIS_COLLECTION = "testRedisCollection";
+// We need to create a Redis collection on platform using SDK, Console, or API call const REDIS_COLLECTION = "testRedisCollection";

 async function redisExample() {